-Who are they?
+Who are faux guides?

 How do you know someone is a faux guide?

 The second situation you will find a faux guide is when you’re walking around the Medina and either looking for something or just strolling and people will whisper or shout, “Looking for the Square?
 Come this way?
 Want to go to the spice souk?
 I’ll help you.
 Are you lost?
 I can bring you (insert location here).”
-Now sometimes you will find that people are being genuinely kind and want to help you if you are lost.
-But often times, they just want money.
+Now sometimes you will find that people are genuinely kind and want to help you if you are lost.
+But oftentimes, they just want money.

-A third situation in which you will find a faux guide is when someone you meet tells you they know a shop where you can find the best prices for carpets/blankets/ceramics/spices/etc. Unless you know the person recommending the place to you, more often than not this location doesn’t have the “best prices” and the guide gets a commission from you spending money there.
+A third situation in which you will find a faux guide is when someone you meet tells you they know a shop where you can find the best prices for carpets/blankets/ceramics/spices/etc. Unless you know the person recommending the place to you, more often than not this location doesn’t have the “best prices” and the person gets a commission from you spending money there.
 Also, you can find yourself in this situation when you agree to let a faux guide take you around the Medina and they “just happen” to be near their friends’ shop so why don’t you go in.

 A final situation is when someone straight out offers to give you a tour of the city.
 Any guide that works with tourists needs to be licensed.
 They will have a very obvious badge that they wear.
 You can ask for and inspect their badge and if you’re uncertain, let them know you want to check with the police.
 If they’re legitimate this won’t be a problem.
 If they’re a faux guide they’ll likely take off.

 Well, here are my suggestions.
 Don’t walk around with a map of the Medina/Marrakech.
-You can have it with you to check when you’re indoors as a back-up but if people see you and your company with a city map, you will automatically be a target.
+You can have it with you to check when you’re indoors as a back-up but if people see you with a city map, you will automatically be a target.
 It basically makes you look lost…not a good look here.

 Those were the “don’ts” so what are the “dos”?

 If you’ve never been to the location where you will be staying, ask your accommodation to arrange a pick up for you from the airport or train station.
-If you try to be more independent and arrive to Djemma el Fna yourself or are looking for a landmark or tourist location, then seek out a standing police officers to ask for directions.
+If you try to be more independent and arrive to Djemma el Fna yourself or are looking for a landmark or tourist location, then seek out a standing police officer to ask for directions.
 You can also ask café or hotel workers for directions.
 They will most likely speak some English, French, or Spanish and are less likely to scam you.

 There you have it, my tips and tricks to spot a faux guide and how to avoid them!
 I hope these tips will help you avoid an unwanted encounter with faux guides and let you enjoy Marrakech the way locals and us expats living here do.
 Have you encountered a faux guide before?